dieterich-lab/rna_protein_xlnet/README.md

-# `rna_protein_xlnet`: A plugin to run bioinformatical Language Models.
+# `rna_protein_xlnet`: A plugin to run bioinformatical language models.

-This projects implements pre-training and fine-tuning of the [XLNet](https://arxiv.org/abs/1906.08237) language model for regressing half lives of RNA and protein sequences.
+This projects implements pre-training and fine-tuning of the [XLNet](https://arxiv.org/abs/1906.08237) language model for the tasks of `regression` and `classification` of RNA and protein sequences.
 In addition, it supports the extraction of leave-one-out (LOO) scores for fine-tuned models to analyse importance scores of individual inputs.

 In detail, the following steps are implemented:

 - Tokenization of RNA/Protein sequences via one-hot encoding of molecules.
 - Pre-training of the XLNET model via Permutation Language Modelling.
-- Fine-tune models for regression.
+- Fine-tune models for regression or classification.
 - Calculation of leave-one-out scores for you fine-tuned model.

 ## Installation